IBM-Cloud/docs/support/index.md

 {: #using-avatar}
 The Support widget enables you to get help and provide feedback.

 To open the Support widget, log in to the {{site.data.keyword.Bluemix_notm}} console.
-From the menu bar, click **Support** and **Get help** to find answers to your questions.
+From the menu bar, click the **Support** &gt; **Get help** to find answers to your questions.
 On the page that is displayed, type your question in the search field.
 Answers from across the {{site.data.keyword.Bluemix_notm}} documentation and Stack Overflow are displayed.
 The page also provides options to post your question to Stack Overflow, or to open a ticket by clicking **GET IN TOUCH**.

 ### Using the Account menu
 {: #using-accountmenu}